- Home

 Managing uncertainty

-Having advanced cancer often means living with uncertainty about what lies ahead.
-This can be challenging.
+Having advanced cancer means not knowing what lies ahead.
+This can be hard to adjust to – especially if you’re someone who is used to being in control.
 Some people say they avoid thinking about what the future may hold by keeping busy or distracting themselves from their thoughts.
-While distraction can work in the short term, you may need to find your own way to manage difficult thoughts and emotions.
-Everyone will find their own way at their own pace.
-There is no right or wrong way.
+For others, it’s about learning to live with not knowing.
+There is no right or wrong way to manage this uncertainty.

 Loss and grief

-A diagnosis of advanced cancer often involves a series of losses, such as the loss of good health, changing relationships, the loss of your hopes and future plans, or a loss of independence.
-You may need time to grieve for these losses.
+A diagnosis of advanced cancer often involves a series of losses – from the loss of good health and changing relationships, to the change of your future plans or a loss of independence.
+You will probably need time to grieve for these and any other losses.

-Different people grieve in different ways.
-It is not as simple as going through stages.
-It is a process, and the intensity can vary.
+Different people deal with loss in different ways.
+It’s not as simple as going through stages or just having a good cry.
+It is a process, and the intensity of your feelings can vary.
 Some people describe different “waves” of grief, from mild to overwhelming.
-You may experience grief gradually and at different times – at diagnosis, if you start to feel unwell, or if treatment stops working.
+You may experience grief gradually and also at different times – maybe at diagnosis, if you start to feel unwell, or if treatment stops working.

-A social worker or counsellor can help you and your family find strategies to manage the grief and loss you may experience.
-Your palliative care team can also provide grief support or refer you to someone who can help.
+A social worker or counsellor can give you strategies to manage grief and loss.
+The palliative care team can also provide grief support or refer you to someone who can help.
+For some people an advanced cancer diagnosis can raise spiritual questions.
+If this is the case for you, it might help to talk to your religious or spiritual care practitioner.

 Being realistic